Off the derech: Social

 Leaving the community entails adjusting to a secular world where attitudes to many subjects are different and social life works differently.
 Some find it hard to adapt to aspects of the general public's day to day lifestyle, which can leave them with feelings of inadequacy and alienation.
 Leaving a close-knit community where every member of the community is taken care of is often financially challenging as well.
 Individuals who leave ultra-Orthodox communities often have difficulty maintaining contact with families who may disapprove of their choices.
 To counteract the feelings of isolation and alienation, many individuals form groups of friends who get together for Shabbat dinners and other practices with cultural significance.

 Some Orthodox Jews remain in the community despite losing their faith.
 In the 2016 Nishma survey of OTD individuals, 33% of the respondents reported that they were posing as religious.
 These people are sometimes referred to as Reverse Marranos, double-lifers, in the closet OTD, or Orthoprax Jews.
 The decision to stay is often influenced by fear of being ostracized and having to rebuild community, or by fear of losing one's spouse and/or children.
 Many of these individuals join online communities of people of OTD experience, often using pseudonyms to avoid being outed.
 39% of double-lifers say it is likely they will leave their community at some point.

 Some OTD individuals have become activists by founding, or volunteering within, organizations which advocate for specific changes within the community.
 Some examples include ZAAKAH, which works to prevent child sexual abuse; YAFFED, which advocates for basic secular education among ultra-Orthodox Jews especially amid Hasidim; and JQY, which focuses on LGBTQ+ causes.

 Ex-Orthodox organizations

 Many formerly Orthodox individuals seek community and discussion about their former beliefs and new lives in online and in-person groups.
-Ad hoc OTD communities have developed, with the most established being Footsteps, founded in New York in December 2003 to help ultra-Orthodox Jews who want to explore the option of leaving their insular communities. is its equivalent in Israel, Mavar in the UK, and Gesher for the UK as well as for Europe in general.
-Project Makom was founded in July 2014, and "helps former and questioning Charedi Jews find their place in Orthodoxy".
+A number of OTD organizations have emerged; Footsteps, founded in New York in December 2003, provides educational, vocational, and social support to people who have left or want to leave a Haredi or Hasidic community in the United States.
+Hillel is its equivalent in Israel, Besht Yeshiva Dresden in Germany, Pathways Melbourne in Australia and Mavar and Gesher in the UK.
+Freidom, a non-profit in the US, provides social support and cultural guidance via programs and events.
+Project Makom was founded in July 2014 by the nonprofit Jew in the City, and "helps former and questioning Charedi Jews find their place in Orthodoxy".
 Informal communities have also developed on websites, blogs, and Facebook groups.

 In popular culture

-Recently, a number of stories of people leaving Orthodox Judaism have gained a degree of fame in the general public's eye.
+In the first few decades of the twenty-first century, a number of stories of people leaving Orthodox Judaism have gained a degree of fame in the general public's eye.
+Fictional and autobiographical narratives existed in smaller numbers in the twentieth century.